7 Essential tips on what it takes to succeed in life

 Those I know and have worked with that want to succeed have a certain picture/vision in their head of what that success looks like.
 They know what they want, they just need to get there.
 There is only one problem, and it’s a big one, not everyone understands what it truly takes to get there.

-I have listed below what I believe are some of the essential tips succeed in life.
+I have listed below what I believe are some of the essential tips to succeed in life.

 Those that genuinely want to make it in life, will stay in when everyone else is out, they get up whilst everyone is sleeping.
-They simply find the time, and make sacrifices to succeed.
-This doesn’t mean that you can never go out, or that you have to get up at 5am every day, however whilst you’re upskilling, upgrading and working on yourself you will have to.
+They simply find a time and make sacrifices to succeed.
+This doesn’t mean that you can never go out, or that you have to get up at 5 am every day, however, whilst you’re upskilling, upgrading and working on yourself you will have to.

 2. Work Smart